braman/PJS/README.md

   | 				|				     |						  |
 ```

+As we can see from the above sequence diagram, the job/request is processed by a server and passed directly to the next one without any intermediary.

 ## Evaluation
-Modularity evaluation is very high, because we separated each process into separate _idl_ file and thus they don't depend on each other.
+Modularity evaluation is very high, because we separated each process into separate _idl_ file and thus they don't depend on each other and we can easily scale it, add additional functionality without loosing old ones.